 You can read more about Amanda and her content marketing strategy in the book Mean People Suck.

-I implemented a radically new strategy by launching the brand’s first content marketing site – SAP Business Innovation, with the objective of engaging with early-stage prospects through quality content.
-I went on to identify what I’ve now documented as “The Content Formula” – a combination of building the business case, finding the budget, and demonstrating the ROI.
+I implemented a radically new strategy by launching SAP’s first content marketing site, SAP Business Innovation, with the objective of engaging with early-stage prospects through quality content.
+I went on to identify what I’ve now documented as The Content Formula — a combination of building the business case, finding the budget, and demonstrating the ROI.

-After investigating web search data, I found that there was no content to meet non-product searches such as “big data.”
+After investigating web search data, I found that there was no content to satisfy non-product searches such as “big data.”
 By having no content to address the questions of early-stage prospects, SAP was missing out on capturing these potential customers.
 Thus, the business case was proven.

-After a year of publishing thousands of articles on the platform, it had not only saved the advertising team half their budget for years to come, but it had also generated over 1,000 leads equating to $750,000 in revenue, and 7X ROI.
+After a year of publishing thousands of articles on the platform, it had not only saved the advertising team half their budget for years to come, but it had also generated over 1000 leads equating to $750,000 in revenue, and 7x ROI.

-If you are ready to get more traffic to your site with quality content that’s consistently published, check out our Content Builder Service.
+Ready to get more traffic to your site with quality content that’s consistently published?
+Check out our Content Builder Service.
 Set up a quick consultation, and I’ll send you a free PDF version of my books.
 Get started today and generate more traffic and leads for your business.